dwhoppa/unit3/PROJECT3.md

 ## Proposed Solution

 I propose a solution for the problem by developing an application for Moonlight Bubbles, a store that aims to provide a bulk ordering platform, allowing customers in Tokyo, Osaka, and Kyoto to place large orders for delivery.
 The platform will feature a blue-themed, soft color design to match the brand’s aesthetic and provide a simple, user-friendly ordering process:
-Drink Selection – Customers can choose from the three available drinks (boba milk tea, lemon black tea with jelly, passionfruit tea with nata de coco).
+Drink Selection – Customers can choose from the four available drinks (classic boba milk tea, lemon black tea with jelly, mango green tea and matcha milk tea).
  - Customization Options – Users can adjust sweetness levels and ice levels to their preferences.
  - Bulk Ordering – Orders must be at least 10 cups, ensuring efficiency in delivery logistics.
  - Cart & Checkout System – Customers can add items to their cart and complete their purchase seamlessly.